 Web Developer

 Overview: Web developers build websites and web-based applications.
-There are 3 main types of web developers: front-end web devs write code that controls the client-facing parts of the website (look, feel & functionality), back-end web devs write the code that makes things work behind-the-scenes (such as how the site communicates with the database), and full-stack developers who work across both of these domains.
+There are three main types of web developers: front-end web devs write code that controls the client-facing parts of the website (look, feel & functionality), back-end web devs write the code that makes things work behind the scenes (such as how the site communicates with the database), and full-stack developers who work across both of these domains.

-Requirements: Prerequisites for this technology job vary widely; some roles demand a bachelor’s in web development or computer science, while other roles accept applicants with an associate degree or high school diploma, according to the US Bureau of Labor Statistics.
+Requirements: Prerequisites for this technology job vary widely; some roles demand a bachelor’s in web development or computer science, while other positions accept applicants with an associate degree or high school diploma, according to the U.S. Bureau of Labor Statistics.
 Some web developers are 100% self-taught.

 Network Administrator

-Requirements: Most network administration positions require a bachelors in IT, network management, or a related field of study.
+Requirements: Most network administration positions require a bachelor's in IT, network management, systems administration, or a related field.
 Some entry-level roles can be achieved with relevant certifications or an associate degree.

 Video Game Designer

 Overview: Game designers merge creativity, technical expertise, and a passion for gaming to build the next generation of video games and simulations.
-Professionals in this space usually fall into one of three categories: game designer, game artist, or game developer.
+Professionals in this space usually fall into three categories: game designer, artist, or developer.

 Graphic Designer

-Overview: Graphic designers fuse artistic talent with skills in the leading design apps like Adobe’s Photoshop and Illustrator to create visually engaging graphics that convey a message.
-As opposed to most IT career paths, graphic designers with an entrepreneurial spirit can go into business for themselves with relative ease.
+Overview: Graphic designers fuse artistic talent with skills in leading design apps like Adobe Photoshop and Illustrator to create visually engaging graphics that convey a message.
+Unlike most IT career paths, graphic designers with an entrepreneurial spirit can go into business for themselves with relative ease.

 Average Salary: $57,000